cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 ctx logger info "Hello to this world"
 {{< /gsHighlight >}}

 demonstrates how scripts can access the operation context.
-This line is equivalent to writing
+The line is equivalent to writing
 {{< gsHighlight  python  >}}
 ctx.logger.info('Hello to this world')
 {{< /gsHighlight >}}

 within a python plugin operation.

-A more detailed description on accessing the operation context is provided later in this guide.
+A more detailed description about accessing the operation context is provided later in this topic.

-## Process configuration
+## Process Configuration

-The following example shows how you could configure the working directory the script is executed in, pass arguments to the script and update environment variables of the script process.
+The following example demostrates how you can configure the working directory in which the script is executed, pass arguments to the script and update environment variables of the script process.

 `blueprint.yaml`
 {{< gsHighlight  yaml  >}}